Christianity in the United Arab Emirates: Protestantism

 The Evangelical Christian Church of Dubai.

+Worship service at Emirates Baptist Church International in Dubai, affiliated with the International Baptist Convention.

 The primary registered protestant Churches in the United Arab Emirates are Anglican, Evangelical, and the Mar Thoma Church.
 The Anglican Communion is represented by the Diocese of Cyprus and the Gulf of the Episcopal Church in Jerusalem and the Middle East.
 Evangelical Churches exist from various denominations including Presbyterian, Baptist, Brethren, and Pentecostal.

 Registered Protestant Churches in the United Arab Emirates: